kubernetes/community/contributors/guide/pull-requests.md

 ## 5. Test

 Nothing is more frustrating than starting a review, only to find that the tests are inadequate or absent.
-Very few pull requests can touch code and NOT touch tests.
+Very few pull requests can touch the code and NOT touch tests.

 If you don't know how to test Feature-X, please ask!
 We'll be happy to help you design things for easy testing or to suggest appropriate test cases.